 Home Office Deductions for Canadians

-The working from home tax credit is still available in Canada for your 2021 taxes.
+The working-from-home tax credit is still available in Canada for your 2021 taxes.
 More people are working from home on a permanent or hybrid basis.
-Employees who work from home have the right to deduct home office expenses on their Canadian tax return.
-If you work from home, keep track and take these tax deductions to avoid paying more tax than you have to.
+Employees who work from home can deduct home office expenses on their Canadian tax returns.
+If you work from home, keep track and take these tax deductions to avoid paying more tax than you must.

 Detailed Method vs Temporary Flat Rate Method

 Home office expenses can be claimed in one of two ways.

 To use the detailed method, you’ll need to provide many details about your home to the government.
 Sometimes the tax people come over to inspect, but this is rare.